Open-EO/openeo-grassgis-driver/README.rst

           cd ..
        ..

-    4. After installing the official openEO reference implementation, the GRaaS openEO wrapper must be installed, since it is based on the reference implementation.
+    3. After installing the official python based openEO reference implementation, the openEO GRASS GIS driver must be installed, since it is based on the openEO reference implementation.

        .. code-block:: bash